Account

 Require a password confirmation

 Check this box to require users to type their password twice when they sign up to make sure the user did not make a mistake.
-If you check this box, the form should have two different inputs.
+If you check this box, you will need to set up two different inputs in your sign-up form that both accept passwords.

 Password Confirmation